Tunku Abdul Jalil

-Almarhum Tunku Abdul Jalil ibni Sultan Ibrahim (5 July 1990 – 5 December 2015) was the Tunku Laksamana of Johor.
+Almarhum Tunku Abdul Jalil ibni Sultan Ibrahim (né Tunku Abdul Jalil Iskandar Ibrahim Ismail Ibni Tunku Ibrahim Ismail, 5 July 1990 – 5 December 2015) was the Tunku Laksamana of Johor.
 He was born to members of the Johor Royal Family (his paternal side of the family) and the Perak Royal Family (his maternal side of the family).

 Tunku Abdul Jalil was the fourth child of the current Yang di-Pertuan Agong (King) of Malaysia and Sultan of Johor, Sultan Ibrahim and his consort Raja Zarith Sofiah.
 He was the fourth grandson of the previous Sultan of Johor, Sultan Iskandar and the previous Sultan of Perak, Sultan Idris Shah II.

 Life and education

 Tunku Abdul Jalil was born on 5 July 1990 at Istana Besar, Johor Bahru.
 He received his early education at Sekolah Sri Utama Johor Bahru and then later at the Yayasan Pelajaran Johor (YPJ) Zaikarim Johor Baru International School.
 He was a degree holder in Zoological and Conservation Studies from the Zoological Society of London in the United Kingdom.

 Upon his return from London, he became a volunteer at the Sepilok Orang Utan Rehabilitation Centre in Sandakan, Sabah.
 He was also a volunteer at the Singapore Zoological Garden's Reptile and Veterinary Department for a year and London Zoo for almost two years.

 Tunku Abdul Jalil was also active in various charity organisations including the Johor Spastic Association, the Malaysian Nature Society, the Orangutan Appeal UK foundation and the Malaysian Red Crescent Society.
 For sports, he did not play Polo as other royalty.
 This was due to his allergy to horsehair, however, he showed interest in Sailing.
 In 2013, he introduced the Malaysian Sailing League and a youth sailing programme to Malaysia.
 He received the President Development Award from the International Sailing Federation (ISAF; now known as World Sailing) in 2014.